tobinsouth/mcp-test/IMPLEMENTATION_PLAN.md

 import type { AuthConfig, TestCheck, PhaseResult } from '../types';

 /**
- * Run OAuth testing phase using SDK directly.
+ * Run OAuth discovery/validation phase.
  *
+ * This phase ONLY performs discovery and validation checks.
- * This does NOT reimplement OAuth - it uses the SDK's auth() function
+ * It does NOT perform the actual auth flow - that's handled by the
- * and records checks via the TestOAuthProvider callbacks.
+ * transport in the protocol phase, allowing proper 401 handling.
  */
 export async function runAuthPhase(
   serverUrl: string,